fboes/blogophon/docs/special-features.md

 Server Side Includes
 --------------------

-Check this option of you web server supports [Server Side Includes](https://en.wikipedia.org/wiki/Server_Side_Includes).
-This vastly improves the integration of teaser snippets and other semi-dynamic content.
+Check this option if your web server supports [Server Side Includes](https://en.wikipedia.org/wiki/Server_Side_Includes).
+This improves browser and search engine performance by replacing all AJAX snippets with Server Side Includes.
+These snippets are used for generating related links etc.

 ---